- Biological Inventions

 The Ordinance is a very positive move towards the commercial growth of the country which shall definitely change the face of Indian Legal System by rendering speedy disposal of the commercial disputes which shall ultimately help to reduce the high Pendency of the litigation matters in India.

-The Commercial Courts, Commercial Division and Commercial Appellate Division of High Courts Ordinance, 2015, No. 8 of 2015 can be accessed here.
+The Commercial Courts, Commercial Division and Commercial Appellate Division of High Courts Ordinance, 2015, No. 8 of 2015.

 About the Author: Mr. Abhijeet Deshmukh, Trade Mark Attorney, Khurana & Khurana, Advocates and IP Attorneys and can be reached at: Abhijeet@khuranaandkhurana.com